JerAguilon/jeraguilon.github.io/src/articles/markdown/a_collection_of_whiteboard_interview_templates.md

-> **Note**: I really enjoy mentoring.
-I've successfully gotten 4+ folks into
-> FAANG jobs and unicorn startups through personalized coaching.
-Feel free to
-> reach out at [jeremyaguilon1@gmail.com](mailto:jeremyaguilon1@gmail.com) if
-> you are interested.

 Like I said in a [_Visualizing Four Key Interview Algorithms_](/blog/visualizing_four_key_interview_algorithms), most technical interviews really belong in a small bucket of algorithms.
 Lately, I've taken the